Cellphone/Smartphone Access

 What is the "Subscribed to" message?

-When you send your first message to the NextBus system you will receive a reply indicating that you have subscribed to the system.
+When you send your first message to the Umo IQ system you will receive a reply indicating that you have subscribed to the system.
 This only means that you have subscribed to the possibility of the using the alert feature described below.
-The NextBus system will never send you other messages besides the arrival prediction information you have specifically requested.
+The Umo IQ system will never send you other messages besides the arrival prediction information you have specifically requested.

 Specifying a stop